github/explore/topics/riot-games/index.md

 wikipedia_url: https://en.wikipedia.org/wiki/Riot_Games
 ---

 Riot Games, Inc. is an American video game developer, publisher and esports tournament organizer.
-Their list of games include League of Legends, League of Legends: Wild Rift, Legends of Runeterra, Teamfight Tactics and Valorant.
+Their list of games include League of Legends, League of Legends: Wild Rift, Legends of Runeterra, Teamfight Tactics and VALORANT.